 - Would you like to integrate employee management there as well?

-If you are developing a solution for broader audiences, you should research the pharmaceutical market, learn about necessary modules, and general trends.
+If you are developing a solution for broader audiences, you should research the pharmaceutical market, and learn about necessary modules, and general trends.
 Do not forget to look through the disadvantages of other solutions and try to eliminate them.

 Step 2: Collect User Insights